 Note 2: I asked two vendors if they were open to negotiation and they both said Yes.
 Just information for your back pocket.

-Note 3: Some of the items are made in Belize (like baskets, wood carvings and art), many in Guatemala.
+Note 3: Many of the items are made in Belize (like baskets, wood carvings, conch shell work and art), and some in Guatemala.
 (See my post from Jan 2017 about some of the crafts in Guatemala…WOW) The vendors were glad to tell me where the items are from.
 If only Belize will do for you…ask!

 On to the pictures.